MediaX-SJTU/MediaX/content/authors/Tingyu Liu/_index.md

 ---
 # Display name
-title: Tinyu Liu
+title: Tingyu Liu

 # Full Name (for SEO)
-first_name: Tinyu
+first_name: Tingyu
 last_name: Liu

 # Is this the primary user of the site?